okta/okta-oidc-js/packages/okta-react-native/README.md

 ```

 ## Configuration

-Assuming you're using an app created with `create-react-native-app`, you should modify your `app.json` to add a `scheme`:
+Assuming you're using an app created with `create-react-native-app`, modify your `app.json` to add a `scheme`:

 ```javascript
 {